 - Local planning authorities should engage constructively with developers to deliver well designed sustainable buildings and high-quality local environments suitable for net-zero living.
-It is reasonable for local planning authorities to expect proposals for new development to demonstrate how the proposed development complies with the criteria set out as good practice below. - Local planning authorities are encouraged to support innovation which secures well designed sustainable developments.
+It is reasonable for local planning authorities to expect proposals to demonstrate how the new development complies with the criteria set out as good practice below.
+Local authorities should also use national and local design policy and guidance (such as local design codes and the National Design Guide151) to ensure developers are appropriately considering climate change mitigation and adaptation.
+Encouraging the use of design review for development schemes can help identify design approaches to support climate change mitigation and adaptation. - Local planning authorities are encouraged to support innovation which secures well designed sustainable developments.
 Some features that are essential for securing a zero-carbon or energy-positive building, or for adapting to impacts arising from climate change, may give rise to concerns about incompatibility with an existing townscape.
 Such concerns should not, in themselves, normally warrant planning applications being refused permission.
 Planning permission may be refused only where the concern relates to a designated heritage asset and the impact would cause material harm to, or the removal of significance in relation to, the asset or its setting, and this is not outweighed by the proposal's wider social, economic and environmental benefits.